28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Just keep in mind the following core principles:

-• Start with black text and get a sense of your silhouette.
-Is your logo visually distinct, easy to read, and does it have a natural flow to it?
-This is what cursive fonts are all about
+- Start with black text and get a sense of your silhouette.
+Is your logo visually distinct, easy to read, and has a natural flow?
+This is what cursive is all about

 Cursive fonts are all about expression.
 At the end of the day, you’re trying to get the tone just right for your brand.
 Play around with different styles, and draw inspiration from brands you like.
 Beyond that, get as swirly as your heart desires.
 Good luck!